Ammarsyaf3035/Arduino-WSN/README.md

 [![Sensor Node Screen Shot][sensorNode-screenshot]](https://tinyurl.com/ybxluhys) (Click this picture to simulate in falstad circuit simulator)

+The sensor node have two building block which are Arduino, and HC-12 with sensor.

 Material required
 1. [Arduino Nano (UNO can be used)](https://my.cytron.io/p-uno-compatible-ch340-with-usb-cable?search=uno&description=1)